-- Audience members with vision or hearing impairments who would benefit from familiarisation visits are invited to join members of the Orchestra for a short (c20min) pre-concert sensory tour from 1.15pm.
+- Audience members with vision or hearing impairments who would benefit from familiarisation visits are invited to join members of the Orchestra for a short (c20min) pre-concert sensory introduction from 1.15pm.
 Please book this as an 'add on' after you have put your tickets in the basket.

 - Social stories introducing the venue and the show will be shared in advance of performances to bookers via email.

 - Specific seats or spaces will be allocated on arrival, but the seating type you select when booking will be available.

 Presented in partnership with Brent Council, with additional support provided by Arts Council England, Goodwin Plc, Marchus Trust and other generous donors.

 All tickets for this performance will be allocated in your groups, have a look through the ticket types below to decide what is best for you:

 General admission - with or without a chair

 Audiences are invited to choose the most comfortable seating option for their group.
 Mats will be provided for those wishing to spread out on the floor during the performance.
 If you would prefer to have a chair, please select 'General Admission - with a chair'.

 Audience members in your group who have selected 'with a chair' will be seated together, and not with those members of your group who have selected 'no chair'.

 Here is an image which shows you what the floor mats will look like.